Camping Knife Quick Guide

 I tend to think of the Bowie knife as a type of frontier machete.

 And you can still buy Bowie knives.
-We have an article on how to choose a hand-forged Bowie knife.
 But I wouldn’t use this as my camping knife.

 For most people, you are going to be going on car-camping trips to a prepared campground.